Gaea Documentation

 1. Go to File > Export > Macro...

-2. Fill in the metadata (author name, macro name, etc.).
+2. Fill in the metadata such as author name, Macro name, version, and description.

 Install and use a Macro

-1. Install a Macro via File > Import > Macro.
+1. Install a Macro by dragging the .macro file into Gaea, or use File > Import > Macro.

-2. Create it from the toolbox or via search like any other node.
+3. Create the Macro by searching for its Macro name in the toolbox or search like any other node.

 Edit a Macro

-2. Modify nodes, connections, and bindings as needed.
+2. Modify nodes, connections, MacroPort definitions, and bindings as needed.

 3. Export the Macro again (File > Export > Macro...).

-4. Restart Gaea if needed to ensure the updated Macro is loaded.
+5. Restart Gaea to ensure the updated Macro is loaded.

 Created by QuadSpinner QuadSpinner using AngryMonkey